STORING LITHIUM IRON PHOSPHATE BATTERIES

 One thing to keep in mind is that the low self-discharge rate of LiFePO4 batteries is 2% per month, which means a lithium battery will lose 2% of its charge capacity every month during storage time.
 It is highly recommended to disconnect all power draw from your batteries so that higher rate of discharge can be further prevented.
 You should always store your lithium batteries with a state of charge of 50% or higher, especially when you want to store for a long period of time.
 For users who want their batteries to be retained at a good level of charge, it is essential to charge them to 100% and store them at a fully charge state.

-HOW TO STORE LIFEPO4 WITH SYSTEM
+HOW TO STORE LIFEPO4 BATTERIES WITH THE SYSTEM

 It is recommended to use a battery guardian to protect LiFePO4 batteries if you store your batteries along with the entire system.
 To be more specific, once the voltage is 11.5V or higher, you can disconnect your batteries from parasitic loads.
 We also recommend you disconnect all battery connections if there is no disconnect switch installed on your battery.
 Since a trickle charge is not required by LiFePO4 batteries, it is acceptable to disconnect the charger during storage time.